Note

 });

-Similarly, a class can be registered as a grain call filter using the AddIncomingGrainCallFilter helper method.
-Here is an example of a grain call filter that logs the results of every grain method:
+Similarly, you can register a class as a grain call filter using the AddIncomingGrainCallFilter helper method.
+Here's an example of a grain call filter that logs the results of every grain method:

 public class LoggingCallFilter : IIncomingGrainCallFilter